Breaking the glass ceiling

 Know your rights

-If you feel that you’re the victim of discriminatory behaviour, at some point you need to face those difficult conversations.
+If you feel that you are the victim of discriminatory behaviour, at some point you need to face those difficult conversations.
 You owe it to yourself to try to find ways to explain the effect upon your morale and your career -

-Undoubtedly, that may not feel easy at all.
-It often takes real courage to speak up, it may even feel pointless to do so.
-This also explains why the first time that many companies realise there is a problem is when you decide to leave or when things have been escalated to formal grievance levels.
+Undoubtedly, that may not be easy.
+Where the power dynamic weighted against you, finding the courage to speak up may even feel pointless.
+This explains why the first time many companies realise there is a problem is when you decide to leave, or else when things have to be escalated to formal grievance procedures.

 Finding the right support earlier on may result in swifter and less drastic resolutions.
 Once you have decided to take yourself seriously, you can garner the facts around the situation.
 Don’t suffer in silence, seek help where you need to – and be political.